scrtlabs/SecretNetwork/docs/encryption-specs.md

 ## `contract_key`

 - `contract_key` is a concatenation of two values: `signer_id || authenticated_contract_key`.
-- When a contract is deployed (i.e., on contract init), `contract_key` is generated inside of the enclave as follows:
+- When a contract is deployed (i.e., on contract init), `contract_key` is generated inside of the Enclave as follows:

 ```js
 signer_id = sha256(concat(msg_sender, block_height));